raglite/rag-lite-ts/docs/cli-reference.md

 # CLI Reference

-Complete reference for all RAG-lite TS command-line interface commands.
+Complete reference for all RAG-lite TS command-line interface commands with **Chameleon Multimodal Architecture** support.

 ## Table of Contents